sumukharm/Distributed-Systems-projects-and-Implementations/README.md

 # Distributed-Systems-projects-and-Implementations

-This is a growing list of proramming
+This is a growing list of programming
   - Distributed mutex: programming and testing correctness and performance
   - Distributed mutex: specifying and verifying safety and efficiency properties
   - Distributed consensus: optimizing and comparing Paxos and variants